Self-doubt and impostor syndrome

 Take action

-If you recognize the signs self-doubt or impostor syndrome in yourself, take steps to address the underlying issues to improve your own psychological well-being.
+If you recognize the signs of self-doubt or impostor syndrome, address the underlying issues to improve your psychological well-being.

 On a personal level you can:

-We can all help reduce impostor syndrome when we:
+All of us can help reduce impostor syndrome when we:

 • Appreciate efforts over results

-• Talk openly about your own fears or setbacks
+• Talk openly about our fears or setbacks

 • Normalize mistakes by talking about them as learning opportunities, not failures